DavidGodinho/replicatefolder/README.md

 Simple script file for replicating the contents of a folder with a log file recording changes.
 Log file is updated whenever the script finishes running.

-Type .\replicatefolders.ps1 -SourcePath "Source Folder" -ReplicaPath "ReplicaFolder" -LogFilePath "LogfilePath/logfile.txt" to run it.
+Type: .\replicatefolders.ps1 -SourcePath "Source Folder" -ReplicaPath "ReplicaFolder" -LogFilePath "LogfilePath/logfile.txt" to run it.

 "SourcePath" - Parameter representing the original file you want to commit changes to.